fmidev/fmi-cap-profile/fmi-cap-profile.md

 The `<areaDesc>` element contains the official localized name of the area in the language of the surrounding `<info>` element.
 If no localized name exists, official name in sender locale shall be used.

-If area has no official name (e.g. arbitrary free-hand polygons), this element is omitted. **NOTE:** this violates the MetCoOp CAP profile, which declares this element _mandatory_.
+If area has no official name (e.g. arbitrary free-hand polygons), **TBD: either**
+1. this element is omitted. **NOTE:** this violates the MetCoOp CAP profile, which declares this element _mandatory_.
+2. this element contains list of counties and/or municipalities the polygon overlaps with 20% coverage.

 ### polygon